brainworkup/neuro2/WORKFLOW_FIXES_README_UPDATED.md

 The original error mentioned a missing `IQReportGeneratorR6.R` file, but creating specialized report generators for each domain (IQ, memory, executive function, etc.) would lead to code duplication and maintenance issues.
 Instead, the better approach is to:

-1. Use the generic `DomainProcessorR6` class for all domains
+1. Use the generic `DomainProcessor` class for all domains
 2. Configure it with domain-specific parameters
 3. Let it handle the processing for any domain type